 Abridged applications avoid the need for repetitive tests on animals and humans.
-For these application the bioequivalence studies described in section IV.2 are pivotal.
+For these applications the bioequivalence studies described in section IV.2 are pivotal.

-The present application contains an adequate review of published clinical data and the bioequivalence between Wamlox 10 mg/160 mg film-coated tablets and Exforge® 10 mg/160 mg film-coated tablets has been shown.
-The biowaiver for the other strengths can also be granted.
+This application contains an adequate review of published clinical data and the bioequivalence between Valonor 10 mg/160 mg film-coated tablets and Exforge® 10 mg/160 mg film-coated tablets has been shown.
+As the lower strengths meet the biowaiver criteria specified in the Guideline on the Investigation of Bioequivalence (CPMP/EWP/QWP/1401/98 Rev. 1), the results and conclusions of the bioequivalence study can be extrapolated to the 5 mg/80 mg and 5 mg/160 mg strengths.